What’s filling up your stress bucket?

 But was this imagined potential disaster the source of our worry in the first place?
 Instead, were we experiencing an ill-defined fear and dread that we have now attached to something that might happen – but more probably won’t happen?
 Is it possible we were feeling anxious because of a gradual accumulation of stress?

 As we experience stressful events – rushing for work, disputes with colleagues or loved ones, concerns about money and all the other pressures of modern life – our primitive brain responds, and as the stress continues it becomes increasingly vigilant.
-The primitive mind searches for the source of the danger – and if that source were a wild animal or other threat from which we could run, hide or fight this would be all well and good.
-But in the modern world, the dangers are far more elusive and require the engagement of our rational, intellectual mind to solve.
+The primitive mind searches for the source of the danger – and, if that source were a wild animal or other threat from which we could run, hide or fight, this would be all well and good.

 So, to go back to our early morning worrier, what is happening in their mind?
 The probability is that they already have a full stress bucket.
 As they wake up, their primitive mind, ever vigilant, ensures that it is the possibility of danger that is uppermost in their thoughts.